theglad-x/Website-Deployment-on-AWS-EC2/README.md

-## Simple Website Deploymet on AWS EC2
+## Simple Website Deployment on AWS EC2

 This project is part of my participation in the HNG Internship.
 The task involves deploying a static website onto an AWS EC2 instance, configuring NGINX to serve the website, and ensuring that the website is accessible through a public IP address.
 The objective is to demonstrate my ability to set up and configure a web server, as well as deploy static content in a cloud environment.